Subscribe to our KlearNow monthly newsletter, providing top insights on global trade, customs, and drayage news. Sign Up

 Several digital freight forwarders and logtech solutions providers are funded by Venture Capitalists, whose objective is to allocate funds to the most high-yielding investment avenues, rather than the creation of a sustainable business model in the long term.

-While this approach helps them gain customers in the short term, the customer base generally consists of smaller and transaction-minded customers, who control low volumes with irregular flows, rather than bigger customers who tend to value quality of service and rate highly the reliability of service and long-term partnership.
+While this approach helps them gain customers in the short term, the customer base generally consists of smaller and transaction-minded customers who control low volumes with irregular flows rather than bigger customers who tend to value the quality of service and rate highly the reliability of service and long-term partnership.

 Also, since these small customers are typically price-sensitive, they will shift their business if some other competitor offers a lower rate.